$311,770Average Value$122Average Price per Sq Ft7Homes For Sale

 Come check out this brick home on a quiet street.
 Within a short walk to historic Pangborn Park.
 Conveniently located for all the amenities anyone would needed.
 North End location with lots of sidewalks for long strolls on tree lines streets.
 The home features 4 bedrooms, 2 full baths and 2 half baths.
 Private parking in the detached garage and extra parking outside the garage.
 Or park in front

-Looking for the perfect gift for the holidays?
-Check out this new listing on View Street, a pretty all-brick cape cod with hardwood floors, large living room with gas fireplace, a fully-equipped kitchen with ceramic floors and counters and adjacent dining room!
+Price drop!!
+Go check out this home on View Street, a pretty all-brick cape cod with hardwood floors, large living room with gas fireplace, a fully-equipped kitchen with ceramic floors and counters and adjacent dining room!
 Primary suite is situated upstairs with carpet and full bathroom.
 Recent updates include a roof and heat pump.
-Close to schools and
+Close to schools and Pangborn Park is just around the corner!

 Well-maintained 3-bedroom colonial in the north-end.
 Original hardwood flooring through out.
 Plenty of space including a walk-in pantry in the kitchen, as well as a walk-in closet off the primary bedroom.
 3rd floor has two sky-lights, and could be used as a 4th bedroom or office.
 Full bath on the second floor and a half bath in the basement.
 Large fenced-in back yard, and deck make this home

 North end location!
-Very large two bedroom could possibly be three bedroom apartment.
+HUGE 2 bedroom could possibly be a three bedroom apartment.
 Beautifully updated.
 New kitchen, new bathroom.
 Stove, microwave, refrigerator and washer & dryer included.
 Large covered front porch.
 Tenant pays utilities.
-Available now.
+AVAILABLE NOW!
 Call to schedule a showing and get more details.

 Local Logic measures the walkability, access to public transit and bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.